permeates fantasy gaming worlds and often appears in the form of a spell.

 Umara has four 1st--level Spell Slots

-When a character casts a spell, he or she expends a slot of that spell’s level or higher, effectively “filling” a slot with the spell.
+a character casts a spell, he or she expends a slot of that spell’s level or higher, effectively “filling” a slot with the spell.
 You can think of a spell slot as a groove of a certain size—small for a 1st--level slot, larger for a spell of higher level.
 A 1st--level spell fits into a slot of any size, but a 9th--level spell fits only in a 9th--level slot.
-So when Umara casts Magic Missile
+So when Umara casts magic missile

 , a 1st--level spell, she spends one of her four 1st--level slots and has three remaining.

 have Special Abilities